TGOSS1984/dungeon_crawler/readme.md

 ##  Technologies Used

 - Python 3
+- HTMl (Provided by code institute for the mock terminal)
+- Javascript (Provided by code institute for the mock terminal)
 - `colorama` for terminal styling
 - `unittest` and `mock` for testing
 - JSON for saving/loading game state